sobhaniiest/scp-dbus-service/README.md

 $ cd dbus
 $ ./scp
 ```
-- Open a new terminal window and run the following dbus-send commands to test the methods and interfaces
+- Open a new terminal window and run the following dbus-send commands to test the methods and interfaces.

 # ConfigPrinting :